-11 Dec Terem-Nalondo-Chwele Water Supply Project has been officially commissioned.
+11 Dec Terem-Nalondo-Chwele Water Supply Project officially commissioned.

 Terem-Nalondo-Chwele Water Supply Project was officially commissioned by the Deputy President H.E.
 William S. Ruto on the 12th October, 2018 in Mt.
 Elgon